THSPC/Documentation/constitution.md

 + **Secretary** - Keeps a log of what is discussed at each meeting.
 Keeps tabs on who is focusing on what language, discipline, etc., (ex: Frank – C++ Game Development).

++ **Webmaster** - Responsible for creating and updating the conent of the club's website and informing the public about our mission and latest contributions.

 A. Duties of the Leaders (General):
 + To work together in order to make the club as successful as possible.
 Success can be defined in many ways; happy members, success in competitions, large member base, etc.
 + To promote the club in any way they can; talking about the club with friends, putting up posters, etc.